jlopez-ibanez/simple-HeatDiffusion/README.md

 The implementation of the algorythm is the same of the [_Diffusion_ plugin for Cytoscape](http://apps.cytoscape.org/apps/diffusion).
 Functions for calculating the heat propagation are taken from [the code](https://github.com/idekerlab/heat-diffusion/blob/master/heat_diffusion_service.py) that runs behind that plugin.

 Network files used as input must have an edge-list format (two columns of interacting nodes).
 Heat values should be input in a separate TSV file indicating the node and their corresponding heat value.
 The output is a list of the nodes of the network and their heat values after propagation.
-See _Usage_ section for more information.
+The results of the propagation will depend on the topology of the network, the initial heat of the nodes and the time value (default: _0.1_) set for the propagation.
+See _**Usage**_ section for more information.

 ## Requirements